fb twitter

 Highslide JS Ruth is working on the transfer ports templates by cutting and sticking parts of Keith’s drawing on white hardboard which will be cut out to form templates to draw up sections of the ports, some of which will be loose pieces, to enable withdrawal from the moulding sand.
 This is the complex part of the pattern and this is where Ruth’s, years of complex pattern making will come to the fore.

 Highslide JS Tony has started finishing work on the valve cylinder/steam chest core box.
 Tony is making one semi circular core box that will make the top and bottom of the core.
 Remember that the core box will make a moulding sand shape that will create the void in the cylinder.
-The top section differs from the bottom section in the way the transfer ports join the cylinder.
+The top section differs from the bottom in the way in the way the exhaust ports join the exhaust spider.
 Therefore, Tony has to make specific top and bottom sections in this area as loose pieces which can be slotted in to make the required core.
 This is one of the loose pieces.